maxime-tournier/cpp/slip/README.md

       (similar to `runST` in haskell): `(run (var x (pure 0) ) (pure x))` has type `integer`

-    - the language is strict: the monad is only for type-checking purpose
+    - the language is strict: the `io` monad is only for type-checking purpose

-- **mutable references**
-  - `ref : 'a -> io ref 'a 'b` where `'a` is the value type and `'b` is a phantom thread type

-  - `get : ref 'a 'b -> io 'a 'b` dereferences a cell
-  - `set : ref 'a 'b  -> 'a -> io unit 'b` mutates value

-  it is expected that threading sequencing and mutation in such a monadic way will remove the need for ML's value restriction. since the monad is safely escapable, it should keep `io` from creeping up everywhere.

-- there is also a small lisp interpreter that might be useful for a macro system